Azure Interview Questions

 Microsoft Azure is an open and flexible cloud computing platform which provide a number of IT computing resources to the organizations.
 It is used to build, deploy, control and manage the application across a global network.
 It supports three services models namely IaaS (Infrastructure as a Service), PaaS (Platform as a Service) and SaaS (Software as a Service).
 Users can integrate public cloud applications of Microsoft azure with the existing IT environment in order to run the business operations.
 We have provided a collection of Microsoft Azure Interview Questions that will help you to crack cloud computing interviews.

-Best Azure Interview Questions And Answers
+Most Frequently Asked Azure Interview Questions And Answers

 Microsoft Azure is a dynamic, flexible, and scalable cloud computing platform which is used to build, deploy, control and manage applications across the cloud.
 It provides four types of services namely application services, computing services, data services, and network services.
 Users can use Azure cloud services as per their costing model (Pay-as-you-go).
 Users will need to pay for the services that they have used.